Vegetarian Wellington

 • 20 fresh sage leaves, chopped finely

-• 4 thyme leaves, leaves picked
+• 4 thyme sprigs, leaves picked

 • 2 rosemary sprigs, leaves finely chopped